 “It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.”

 Pupil Premium at John Ferneley College

 We have high aspirations and ambitions for our students and we believe that no child should be left behind.
-We strongly believe that it is not about where you come from but your passion and thirst for knowledge, and your dedication and commitment to learning that make the difference between success and failure.
+We strongly believe that it is not about where you come from but your passion and thirst for knowledge and your dedication and commitment to learning that makes the difference between success and failure.

 We are determined to ensure that our children are given every chance to realise their full potential.
 Pupil premium funding, along with allocations made from the college’s own budget will help ensure this money is spent to maximum effect.

 - how the pupil premium allocation was spent

 - the impact of the expenditure on eligible and other pupils